MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 SfBO uses mutual TLS (MTLS) for server communications within O365 and TLS from clients to the service, rendering this attack very difficult to impossible to achieve within the time period in which a given conversation could be attacked.
 TLS authenticates all parties and encrypts all traffic.
 This does not prevent eavesdropping, but the attacker cannot read the traffic unless the encryption is broken.

-Il protocollo TURN viene utilizzato per scopi multimediali in tempo reale.
-Il protocollo TURN non impone la crittografia del traffico e le informazioni che invia sono protette dall'integrità del messaggio.
-Sebbene sia aperto alle intercettazioni, le informazioni che invia (cioè gli indirizzi IP e la porta) possono essere estratte direttamente, guardando semplicemente gli indirizzi di origine e destinazione dei pacchetti.
-Il servizio SfBO garantisce che i dati siano validi controllando l'Integrità del Messaggio tramite la chiave derivata da alcune voci, inclusa una password TURN, che non viene mai inviata in chiaro.
-SRTP viene utilizzato per il traffico multimediale ed è inoltre crittografato.
+Il protocollo TURN viene usato per scopi multimediali in tempo reale.
+Il protocollo TURN non obbliga il traffico a essere crittografato e le informazioni che sta inviando sono protette dall'integrità dei messaggi.
+Anche se è aperto alle intercettazioni, le informazioni che invia (ovvero indirizzi IP e porta) possono essere estratte direttamente semplicemente esaminando gli indirizzi di origine e di destinazione dei pacchetti.
+Il servizio SfBO garantisce che i dati siano validi controllando l'integrità del messaggio usando la chiave derivata da alcuni elementi, tra cui una password di attivazione, che non viene mai inviata in testo non crittografato.
+SRTP viene usato per il traffico multimediale ed è anche crittografato.

 ### <a name="identity-spoofing-ip-address-spoofing"></a>Spoofing d'identità (spoofing dell'indirizzo IP)
 Spoofing occurs when the attacker determines and uses an IP address of a network, computer, or network component without being authorized to do so.
 A successful attack allows the attacker to operate as if the attacker is the entity normally identified by the IP address.
 Within the context of Microsoft Lync Server 2010, this situation comes into play only if an administrator has done both of the following: